peter7775/sql-graph-visualizer/README.md

 > **Status: Active Development** - This project is under active development.
 APIs may change.

-A powerful Go application that transforms SQL database structures (MySQL, PostgreSQL) into Neo4j graph databases with interactive visualization capabilities.
-Built with Domain Driven Design architecture and featuring flexible, user-configurable transformation rules.
+A powerful Go application that transforms SQL database structures (MySQL, PostgreSQL) into Neo4j graph databases with interactive visualization and comprehensive performance analysis capabilities.
+Built with Domain Driven Design architecture and featuring flexible transformation rules, advanced performance benchmarking, and robust database connection management.

 ## Table of Contents